Electronic tennis racket makes world debut

 Babolat's aim is to appeal also to non-professional players, who will be able to upload data to an online application and track their performance to improve their game.

-The company said the cost of the electronic racket would be in the same price range as a high-end racket, about 250 euros (201.03 pounds).
+The company said the cost of the electronic racket would be in the same price range as a high-end racket, about 250 euros ($315).

 (Reporting by Lionel Laurent; editing by Patricia Reaney)